cosmos/governance/proposals/2021-01-atom2021_marketing/README.md

 AiB will maintain the relation with the PR Agency and will report to the committee on the status of deliverables.

-AiB (Tendermint) have voiced their support to our initiative and will act as a patron to our cause.
+We have requested and shall receive the assistance of AiB (Tendermint).
 We believe AiB (Tendermint) is one of those entities that have demonstrated an unparalleled dedication to the Cosmos Hub.

 A multi-sig committee of 6 community members will lead coordination of the effort, and approve the above specified actions and forward funds to AiB upon completion of objectives.